CodingBanana

 HTML tags are how you talk to the browser.
 You write them, the browser reads them, and it builds the page exactly the way you described.

-You have opened plenty of websites up to now.
-Think about the last time you were curious about something.
-Maybe you wanted to know about Scarlett Johansson.
-You typed her name into Google, clicked the Wikipedia page, and a whole page loaded in front of you.
+You have opened plenty of websites.
+Think about the last time you looked someone up online.
+You typed a name, clicked a result, and a whole page loaded in front of you.

-• Her name in big bold letters at the very top
+• A name in big bold letters at the very top

 • A short description right below it